joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/10/23/podcasts/the-daily/the-problem-with-a-2-trillion-deficit.html?searchResultPosition=3

 **Editors’ Note: Gaza Hospital Coverage**\
-`The Times’s initial accounts oattributed the claim of Israeli responsibility to Palestinian officials, and noted that the Israeli military said it was investigating the blast.`\
+`The Times’s initial accounts attributed the claim of Israeli responsibility to Palestinian officials, and noted that the Israeli military said it was investigating the blast.`\
 https://nytimes.com/2023/10/23/pageoneplus/editors-note-gaza-hospital-coverage.html?searchResultPosition=4

 **‘The Headlines’ in the A.M.
 Will Return Soon**\